 My research and teaching focus on modern and contemporary theater, modernist literature, and performance.
-I’m particularly interested in work that tests the boundaries of a given medium or the borders between media: plays that approach visual art, poems performed on stage, closet dramas, novels in dramatic form, metatheater and metafiction, and digital or otherwise virtual theater.
+I’m particularly interested in work that tests theater’s perceived limits or that explores the imagined boundaries among theater and other arts: plays that resemble visual art, poems or novels in dramatic form, metatheater, and digital or otherwise virtual theater.

-Related teaching interests include media studies, performance studies, Renaissance drama, and global theater history.
+Related teaching interests include media studies, performance studies, digital performance, Renaissance drama, and global theater history.

 2017-2018 Courses: Spring 2018, Theatre About Theatre (undergraduate), Virtual Theatres (graduate)

 Graduate: Short Attention Span Fictions; Beckett and Media; Staging Modernism; History and Theory of Drama I

 Undergraduate: Theater About Theater; Impossible Theaters; Beckett—Page, Stage, Screen; History and Theory of Drama I; Media Aesthetics: Text

 - “Virtual Theater, Virtual Spectatorship: On Jonathan Ball’s Clockfire,” Theater 48.1 (Forthcoming 2017)

 - "Performance and the Pace of Empathy," Journal of Dramatic Theory and Criticism 26.2 (Spring 2012).

 - "140 Characters in Search of a Theater: Twitter Plays," Theater 42.2 (Summer 2012).